ivan-kud/ml-service/README.md

 # Service with some ML models
 [Here](https://ivankud.com/) is my service where you can apply machine learning models to solve some problems, such as:
-- Digit classification
+- Classification of handwritten digit
 - Instance segmentation
-- Sentiment analysis
+- Classification of sentiment polarity
+- Search for similar images

 **Technical description:**
 - Backend: FastAPI